NicklasVraa/Color-manager/readme.md

 - [x] Python pip package.
 - [x] Full support for pngs and jpgs.
 - [x] Generate palette from source image or svg.
+- [x] Remove metadata from svgs.
-- [ ] Adding basic geometry to the backgrounds of icons.
+- [x] Adding basic geometry to the backgrounds of svg icons.
 - [ ] Optional automatic palette extending.
 - [ ] Basic framework for manipulating GTK, Cinnamon and Metacity themes.
 - [ ] Intelligent color inversion.